Institute of International Health

 Podcast

-Host: Dr. Hannah Strohmeier, Academic Associate, Institute of Tropical Medicine and International Health, Charité - Universitätsmedizin Berlin
+Host: Dr. Hannah Strohmeier, Academic Associate, Institute of International Health, Charité - Universitätsmedizin Berlin

 Interviewees: Prof. Heidi Safia Mirza, Emeritus Professor UCL Institute of Education; Visiting Professor Race, Faith and Culture, Goldsmiths College, University of London / Dr. med.
-Hans-Friedemann Kinkel, Coordinator MSc in International Health, Institute of Tropical Medicine and International Health, Charité - Universitätsmedizin Berlin
+Hans-Friedemann Kinkel, Coordinator MSc in International Health, Institute of International Health, Charité - Universitätsmedizin Berlin

 Music: Ben Cruchley